alexander-bloemer/alexander-bloemer.github.io/_pages/research.md

 - How can a company incentivize their suppliers to adhere to sustainability standards?
 - How can they support the suppliers in doing so?
 - How does that look like in multi-tier supply chains, and which role can transparency initiatives play here?
+With this, I want to understand why sustainability problems persist along global supply chains, and which levers are most effective to address them.

 I also talk about this at conferences:
 - European Operations Management Association (EurOMA) Conference - 2023 - Leuven, Belgium